Peanut Butter and Berry Breakfast Bowl

-You can alternate between berries for a pretty presentation, or stick with just one for an equally delish dish.
-Also, feel free to swap the yogurt with cottage cheese, use your preferred nut or seed butter, and garnish nuts, seeds or granola.
-Have a ball, bowl!
+I love to mix and match berries for a pretty presentation, but you can stick with just one for an equally delish dish.
+Swap the yogurt for cottage cheese, use your favorite nut or seed butter, and garnish with nuts, seeds, or granola.

 This recipe is also featured on TODAY.com!